TransitNow/flashpay-wearos/readme.md

 - Connect your watch to your computer via USB
   - Enable developer mode on your watch
       - Tap 'System' -> 'About'.
-      - Scroll to 'Software Version' and tap it 5 times (for Galaxy Watch 4/5/6) until you see a message that you are now a developer.
+      - Scroll to 'Software Version' and tap it 5 times (for Galaxy Watch) until you see a message that you are now a developer.
   - Go to Settings > Developer Options > ADB Debugging
   - Enable ADB Debugging and debug via WIFI
   - First pair your watch using the `adb connect <ip address:port>` command